kennersoft/kennercore/docs/en/administration/module-manager.md

 As you can see, the Modules Manager insterface consists of three panels:

-* **Installed** – a list of modules installed in the system is displayed here along with the following data given in the corresponding columns: module name and description, setting version (* means the latest version), current version of TreoCore and required dependencies.
+* **Installed** – a list of modules installed in the system is displayed here along with the following data given in the corresponding columns: module name and description, setting version (* means the latest version), current version of KennerCore and required dependencies.

   ![installed_panel](../../_assets/module-manader/module_manager_installed_en.png)

-* **Store** – a list of all modules supported by TreoCore is displayed here along with the description, tags, and status of each module.
+* **Store** – a list of all modules supported by KennerCore is displayed here along with the description, tags, and status of each module.
 Tags identify modules by their main features to simplify your search for this or that module.
 For example: possibility to export or restore data, manage prices, etc. Management options are given in the "Status" column for each module separately.
 See the details in the [Module Buying](#module-buying) section.

   ![store_panel](../../_assets/module-manader/module_manager_store_en.png)